mkijowski/lab1-ceg-3400/README.md

 ```

 * How many words were in your dictionary?
-* How many nonce's did your code iterate over?
+* How many nonces did your code iterate over?
 * What was the maximum number of hashes your code *could* compute given the above?
 * What did you think about Task 2?
 * Is there a better way than brute force to attempt to get higher valued coins?